spryker/spryker-docs/docs/scos/dev/features/202108.0/cart/cart-feature-overview/calculation-3.0.md

 * **DiscountCalculatorPlugin** - Applies discounts to current `QuoteTransfer` each discountable item with property `calculatedDiscounts`, gets discounts filled.
 Also, `voucherDiscounts` and `cartRuleDiscounts` are populated with additional used discount data for order level.

 {% info_block infoBox "Discount Calculation" %}
-Discount calculation is a separate topic and is explained in the [Discount](https://documentation.spryker.com/docs/discount
+Discount calculation is a separate topic and is explained in the [Discount](/docs/scos/dev/features/{{ page.version }}/promotions-and-discounts/promotions-and-discounts.html
 {% endinfo_block %} article.)